 - Participate in group meetings and strategy brainstorming sessions.

-- Obtain general research and communication skills by working closely with policy, legislative and outreach experts.
+- Obtain general research and communication skills by working closely with science, policy, legislative and outreach experts.

 - Meet with staff at all levels of the organization to discuss career roles and paths.